maarten-pennings/6502/1clock/README.md

 The hardest way is to [build](https://www.grappendorf.net/projects/6502-home-computer/clock-generation.html) your own oscillator based on a [crystal](https://www.aliexpress.com/item/32869213435.html).
 Tried.
 Works.
 Do not recommend.

 Much easier is to get a "[can](https://www.aliexpress.com/item/32887401548.html)" that presumably contains the crystal and the passives around it.
 The 1MHz versions are a bit hard to get.
 Works well.
+Easy.
+Stable.
 Do recommend.

 The third way is more the software approach: use an Arduino Nano to generate the clock.
 This is especially nice at the start of your project.
 You might already have it laying around.
-You do not need to order any other special components, and it gives you a nice road to other experiments: let the Nano spy on the address bus, or even spoof the databus!
+You do not need to order any other special components, and it gives you a nice road to other experiments: let the Nano spy on the address bus, or even spoof the data bus!

-> **Terminology**
-> An _oscillator_ is a circuit whose output oscillates.
-This output signal is used as a _clock_ for some circuit.
-Oscillators have three pins VCC, GND, OUT.
-The circuit is usually a feedback loop around a "frequency determining element" or _resonator_.
-The resonator can be a (quartz) crystal, which is accurate and relatively temperature independent.
-The resonator can also be a ceramic element rather than quartz; cheaper but less stable.
-Resonators have two wires.
+The next experiments are aimed at getting a slows clock: single stepping with a switch or slow but automatic stepping with an NE555.

 We will do the following experiments